 Since its founding as Manhattan’s first performing arts center, New York City Center has been a home to artists from the worlds of dance, theater, opera, and music.
 In celebration of our 75th year, we're expanding our reach into the visual arts by commissioning three contemporary artists to create new works inspired by our historic building and the artists who move through it.

 Jorge Otero-Pailos is a New York-based artist known for making monumental casts of historically charged buildings.
 Using his training in architecture and preservation, Otero-Pailos’ art practice deals with memory, culture, and transitions, and invites the viewer to consider buildings as powerful agents of change.
 His site-specific series, The Ethics of Dust, is an ongoing, decade-long investigation resulting from cleaning dust and the residue of pollution from monuments such Westminster Hall in London and the Doge’s Palace in Venice.
-For City Center he has created “Répétiteur,” an immersive installation in our Harkness Studio, which explores how dance masters pass their choreography from generation to generation through a trusted disciple who serves as their living archive.
+For City Center he has created “Répétiteur,” an immersive installation in our Harkness Studio, which explores how dance masters pass their choreography from generation to generation through trusted stagers who serve as their living archive.
 The work will draw attention to the material evidence that the seemingly immaterial transfer of dance knowledge leaves behind: the dust and other residue left on the surfaces of the room by the labor of dancers.
-Otero-Pailos has transferred this residue onto illuminated peelings that cast the rehearsal room in an unusual, meditative light and are accompanied by a sound collage of dancers learning to re-enact Merce Cunningham choreography from Cunningham himself and from Merce Cunningham Trust's stager Patricia Lent.
+Otero-Pailos has transferred this residue onto illuminated peelings that cast the rehearsal room in an unusual, meditative light and are accompanied by a sound collage of dancers learning Merce Cunningham choreography from Cunningham himself and from Merce Cunningham Trust's stager Patricia Lent.
 The installation is an inspiring expression of the history, memory, and impermanence of dance.

 On view to the public in the City Center Harkness Studio at 130 W 56th St from 10am to 6pm during the following dates: